 That said, as long as you refrain from constantly being on the defensive, something the right has had to do for years because they oppose affirmative action or support tax cuts, you are making gains without violence.
 And that is why the left uses intimidation and ridicule to shut down their adversaries – they are desperately clinging to Rule 11.

 What do you think of Saul Alinsky’s Rule 11?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com